Rockies’ Arenado: State of free-agent market is ‘sad’

 Arenado called the current state of the free-agent market “sad.”

-While Manny Machado agreed this week to a pending $300 million, 10-year contract with San Diego, Bryce Harper has yet to sign with anyone and the overall market has been slow.
+While Manny Machado agreed this week to a $300 million, 10-year contract with San Diego, Bryce Harper has yet to sign and the overall market has been slow.

 “There are some really good baseball players out there, and it is crazy to think some of these teams don’t need them.
 They need them.
 There is no question that they do,” Arenado said.
 “They are just deciding not to, I guess.